Guide walkthrough

 This is often where custom development becomes valuable

 Many traders get to the point where they know the indicator logic, but not how to formalize it into strategy rules.
-That is exactly where service pages and Moore Tech-style CTAs belong, because the visitor is now asking a much more concrete build question.
+That is exactly where service pages and custom-build CTAs belong, because the visitor is now asking a much more concrete build question.

 - A strategy request is usually more valuable than a generic indicator question.